 With so many options across category and construct, it’s no wonder that brand naming can be a messy process.
 Naming isn’t a black-and-white methodology — it’s a nebulous, ever-evolving practice that has many different approaches.
 But with that in mind, there are still a few core steps that can point you in the right direction.

-1. Develop a brief.
+- Develop a Brief.
 Whether you’re relying on external freelancers or agencies to help with naming, or just want to ensure that all members of your team are on the same page, a universal “rubric” is essential.
 This document will be your roadmap from start to finish, offering key background information about the product or brand, and outlining any naming categories or constructs to explore or avoid.
-The brief is also a place where you can introduce naming territories — topical “buckets” that prompt people to brainstorm based on certain ideas or qualities.
+The brief is also a place where you can introduce naming territories, or topical “buckets” that prompt people to brainstorm based on certain ideas or qualities.

 At DeSantis Breindel, we’ve worked through all four of these steps with a number of clients, including a financial security and authentication provider originally named VASCO.
 Historically a hardware company, VASCO was rebranding to help express its shift towards software and SaaS solutions — and recognized an opportunity to rename at the same time.